Tanghalang Ateneo: Notable players and awards

-National Artist for Theater Design Salvador Bernal, Doreen Fernandez, and Nenita Escasa were among the company's advisers in the early years.
+Artistic directors

 Ricardo Saludo became the first artistic director and Moderator when Tanghalang Ateneo gained university recognition in 1979.
-Dr. Ricardo G. Abad succeeded him and became the company's longest-serving Artistic Director and Moderator (1984-2013).
-In 2014, Glenn Sevilla Mas came aboard and became the company's new artistic director and Moderator.
+Ricardo G. Abad (Ricky Abad) succeeded him and became the company's longest-serving Artistic Director and Moderator (1984-2013).
+In 2014, Glenn Sevilla Mas became the company's new artistic director and Moderator.
+In 2017, Guelan Luarca succeeded Mas as Artistic Director.
+Jenny Jamora became the company's Artistic Director in 2025, Tanghalang Ateneo's first female Artistic Director.